onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 solving the same thermodynamic imperative on each consecutive level

 Recognition Economy
+Universal Basic Recognition

 Vibe code society with values

-better incentives to innovate, share, optimize, align transparency less corruption & misalignment market discipline
+better incentives to innovate, share, optimize, align transparency sunlight is the best disinfectant information wants to be free opacity is a crime against alignment & synergy less corruption & misalignment market discipline

+how the saussage is made

 shared worldview